Silverstone Track Guide

 Turn 14 (Chapel) - A very slight left bend before the Hangar Straight.

-Turn 15 (Stowe) - Brake hard in Stowe and head right, upshifting as soon as possible.
+Turn 15 (Stowe) - Brake hard in Stowe and bare right, upshifting as soon as possible.

 Turn 16 (Vale) - Hard on the brakes again to go left at Vale, but the gravel awaits for anyone who gets it wrong.